 Hickory Hill’s ninth release came in 2006.
 "Old School" was the realization of a long held desire to record a traditional bluegrass CD.
 As on their previous recordings, they included some original material.
 For this project, Wes Perry contributes his compositions “Old Red” and “Fly Like A Dove”.

-The band's most recent project completed in the summer of 2014.
-"The Kings of Texas Folk-Grass", named after the moniker coined by long time friend and musician Mike Powell, takes full advantage of the addition of the latest members, virtuosos Michael Morrison and Milo Deering.
+The band's most recent release completed in the summer of 2014.
+"The Kings of Texas Folk-Grass", named after the moniker coined by long time friend and musician Mike Powell, takes full advantage of the addition of virtuosos Michael Morrison and Milo Deering.
 It features some incredible arrangements of an eclectic collection of cover tunes special to the band members.
 There are lead vocal contributions from John, Wes and Michael.
 The project was recorded at Milo's Dallas studio, Acoustic Kitchen.